-The 24 mile accessible Merrymeeting trail will once again make the Augusta Lower Road rail corridor an asset for the region.
+The 26-mile Merrymeeting Trail will once again make the Augusta Lower Road rail corridor — unused for decades — an asset for the region.

-Merrymeeting trail connects the Androscoggin River Bicycle pedestrian Path in Topsham, downtown Bowdoinham, Richmond, Gardiner, and the Kennebec River Rail Trail.
-The downtown connections make it easy for people using the trail to access downtown’s and visit businesses and restaurants.
+The Merrymeeting Trail will connect the Androscoggin River Bicycle and Pedestrian Path in Topsham, downtown Bowdoinham, Richmond, Gardiner, and the Kennebec River Rail Trail to Augusta.
+These downtown connections will make it easy for people using the trail to access downtowns and visit local businesses.

-Merrymeeting Bay is a place with statewide ecological significance and one of only four locations in the world where two major rivers meet at their mouths to form a freshwater tidal delta.
+Merrymeeting Bay is a place with statewide ecological significance and one of only four locations in the world where rivers meet to form a freshwater tidal delta.
 Much of the shore of Merrymeeting Bay does not currently have public access.
-This trail will provide a way for people to view and access the Bay and experience this hidden jewel in mid-coast Maine.
+This trail will provide a way for people to view and access the Bay and experience this hidden jewel in midcoast Maine.

-The Communications report identified that Merrymeeting Trail and the three other trails that compose the Capital to Coast Trail system could have an estimated economic impact of $1 million – $10 million per year in trail user spending on hard goods, soft goods, and accommodations.
+A recent study found that the Merrymeeting Trail and the three other trails that compose the Capital to Coast Trail system could have an estimated economic impact of $1-10 million per year in trail user spending on hard goods, soft goods, and accommodations.

-The Capital to Coast Communications Report highlights research that shows people tend to exercise more if they have access to nearby trails.
+The same study highlights research that shows people tend to exercise more if they have access to nearby trails.
 This exercise translates to better health, and has been shown to correlate to a $300 reduction in per-capita medical costs.
 Within 20 miles of Merrymeeting Trail and the three other trails in the Capital to Coast Trail system, there are 122,000 people that would have immediate access to these benefits.